-In the spring of 1938, Isaiah Matlock, chairman of the Asbury Park Kiwanis Club boys and girls program committee, recommended to the board of directors of the Kiwanis Club, that they explore the possibility of establishing a boys club in Asbury Park.
+In the spring of 1938, Isaiah Matlock, chairman of the Asbury Park Kiwanis Club’s boys and girls program committee recommended to the board of directors that they explore the possibility of establishing a boys club in Asbury Park.

 In August of 1940, due to the rapid growth of the Boys Club program a decision was made to change the name of the Kiwanis Boys Club to the Boys Club of Asbury Park.

 Through the efforts of Gus Villipiano and Thomas Shebell, Sr. Mr. James Rollo, President of the Asbury Park New York Transit company became interested in the establishment of a new Boys home.
 Mr. Rollo purchased a land lot at 1201 Monroe Ave for the new facility and contributed $35,000.00 toward the building cost.
 Construction began soon after and the new clubhouse was opened on July 29, 1952.

 In September of 1954, a special gymnasium fund raising dinner was held honoring world boxing champion Rocky Marciano and twenty thousand dollars was raised.
 With the election of Michael D. Ercolino as president, plans began to develop rapidly and a contract was awarded to James Vacchiano for the construction of a gymnasium at a cost of $48,000.00.